sourcegraph/about/content/blogposts/2023/all-you-need-is-cody.md

 And it's ironic, because I've written and shipped a ton of code, in a ton of systems.
 But you never remember that stuff, do you?
 You just remember the times you sucked and you failed.

-And it feels so incredibly _unfair_ when it happens, because what the actual fuck is this code anyway?
+And it feels so incredibly _unfair_ when it happens, because what the actual is this code anyway?
 Who wrote this?
 A troll?
 Dammit!

 #### Baby it doesn't have to be that way ♫